mike42/gfx-php/docs/index.rst

 This allows developers to eliminate some portability issues from their applications.

-Look how easy it is to use:
+The basic usage is like this:

 .. code-block:: php